ivanchromjak/jekyll-theme-eon/base-home.md

     grid: 1-3
     gutter: default
     cards:
-    - title: Host for free
+    - title: Blazing fast
       heading: ''
-      content: Jekyll site can be hosted completely free on GitHub or Gitlab pages.
+      content: Static sites are faster, nearly half of all visitors leave a site if not loaded in three seconds.
       icon: ''
       image: ''
       button: